Police in Georgia shoot suspect in bow and arrow carjacking

 MARIETTA, Ga.
 (AP) — Police in Georgia shot and wounded a man Tuesday suspected of using a bow and arrow to carjack a woman in Atlanta before crashing the stolen car and pointing the weapon at police, authorities said.

-The suspect, who was not identified, was taken to a hospital after he was shot by an officer during a standoff in Marietta, just north of Atlanta, Marietta police said.
+The suspect was taken to a hospital after he was shot by an officer during a standoff in Marietta, a suburb northwest of Atlanta, police said.
 He was conscious, alert and breathing, department spokesman Officer Chuck McPhilamy said.

-The events began unfolding early Tuesday morning when Atlanta police say the suspect shot an arrow through a woman’s windshield while demanding she get out of the car.
+The events began unfolding early Tuesday morning when Atlanta police say the suspect shot an arrow through a woman’s windshield while demanding she get out of a car.
 The woman complied, and the suspect fled in her vehicle, Atlanta police said.

-Police say a man matching the suspect’s description had failed to carjack two other vehicles.
+Police say a man matching the suspect’s description had failed to carjack another vehicle.

-About an hour later, Marietta police located the stolen car after it crashed into the side of a bridge.
-The suspect had loaded a compound bow with an arrow and pointed it at police, police said.
+About an hour later, police located the stolen car in Marietta after it crashed into the side of a bridge.
+The suspect had loaded a compound bow with an arrow and pointed the weapon at police, police said.

 An officer opened fire, striking the suspect once, McPhilamy said.
 No officers were hurt.